hamada-g/blue-lab/docs/architecture.md

 ### Notes
 - Guest systems use static IP configuration because the lab network does not provide DHCP.
-- The current Phase 1 architecture is now fully operational with one monitoring server and two enrolled endpoints.
+- The current Phase 1 architecture is operational with one monitoring server and two enrolled endpoints.